Liposome: Dietary and nutritional supplements

 Until recently, the clinical uses of liposomes were for targeted drug delivery, but new applications for the oral delivery of certain dietary and nutritional supplements are in development.
 This new application of liposomes is in part due to the low absorption and bioavailability rates of traditional oral dietary and nutritional tablets and capsules.
 The low oral bioavailability and absorption of many nutrients is clinically well documented.
 Therefore, the natural encapsulation of lypophilic and hydrophilic nutrients within liposomes would be an effective method of bypassing the destructive elements of the gastric system and small intestines allowing the encapsulated nutrient to be efficiently delivered to the cells and tissues.

 The term nutraceutical combines the words nutrient and pharmaceutical, originally coined by Stephen DeFelice, who defined nutraceuticals as "food or part of a food that provides medical or health benefits, including the prevention and/or treatment of a disease".
 However, currently, there is no conclusive definition of nutraceuticals yet, to distinguish them from other food‐derived categories, such as food (dietary) supplements, herbal products, pre‐ and probiotics, functional foods, and fortified foods.
 Generally, this term is used to describe any product derived from food sources which is expected to provide health benefits additionally to the nutritional value of daily food.
 A wide range of nutrients or other substances with nutritional or physiological effects (EU Directive 2002/46/EC) might be present in these products, including vitamins, minerals, amino acids, essential fatty acids, fibres and various plants and herbal extracts.
 Liposomal nutraceuticals contain bioactive compounds with health-promoting effects.
 The encapsulation of bioactive compounds in liposomes is attractive as liposomes have been shown to be able to overcome serious hurdles bioactives would otherwise encounter in the gastrointestinal (GI) tract upon oral intake.

 Certain factors have far-reaching effects on the percentage of liposome that are yielded in manufacturing, as well as the actual amount of realized liposome entrapment and the actual quality and long-term stability of the liposomes themselves.
 They are the following: (1) The actual manufacturing method and preparation of the liposomes themselves; (2) The constitution, quality, and type of raw phospholipid used in the formulation and manufacturing of the liposomes; (3) The ability to create homogeneous liposome particle sizes that are stable and hold their encapsulated payload.
 These are the primary elements in developing effective liposome carriers for use in dietary and nutritional supplements.

+Liposomes have also been studied in food science and technology as encapsulation systems for dietary nutrients, nutraceuticals, antimicrobials, probiotics, enzymes, proteins, essential oils, fatty acids, natural colours, flavours and other food additives.
+In this context, liposomal encapsulation is investigated to improve stability, protection during processing or storage, and controlled delivery of bioactive food ingredients.